Aulus Plautius: Family

 Aulus Plautius was the son of Aulus Plautius, who was suffect consul in 1 BCE, and possibly Vitellia.
-Quintus Plautius, consul in 36 CE, was his younger brother.
-His sister Plautia has been identified as the wife of Publius Petronius, consul in 19 CE; the marriage is attested in an inscription.
+Quintus Plautius, consul in 36, was his younger brother.
+His sister Plautia has been identified as the wife of Publius Petronius, consul in 19; the marriage is attested in an inscription.
 The daughter of Plautia and Publius Petronius, Petronia, married Aulus Vitellius, later emperor during the Year of Four Emperors.

 Aulus Plautius married Pomponia Graecina, whom Birley has identified as the daughter of Gaius Pomponius Graecinus, suffect consul in 16.
 After the execution of her kinswoman Julia Drusi Caesaris by Claudius and Messalina, Pomponia remained in mourning for forty years in open and unpunished defiance of the emperor.
 In 57 she was charged with a "foreign superstition", interpreted by some to mean conversion to Christianity.
 According to Roman law, she was tried by her husband before her kinsmen, and was acquitted.
 There are no attested children of this marriage; though it has been suggested that a later Aulus Plautius, alleged to be the lover of Agrippina the Younger, may have been their son.
 However, some modern historians, such as Birley, have suggested that, despite the shared name, this Aulus Plautius is the son of Aulus Plautius' brother, Quintus Plautius.

-Aulus Plautius was the uncle whose "distinguished service" saved his nephew Plautius Lateranus, (another son of Quintus Plautius) from execution in 48 CE after his affair with Messalina was discovered.
+Aulus Plautius was the uncle whose "distinguished service" saved his nephew Plautius Lateranus, (another son of Quintus Plautius) from execution in 48 after his affair with Messalina was discovered.
 Lateranus was removed from his senatorial position and exiled instead.
-Lateranus was later executed for his involvement in the Pisonian conspiracy against Nero in 65 CE, from which it is concluded that his uncle Aulus Plautius was by that time deceased.
+Lateranus was later executed for his involvement in the Pisonian conspiracy against Nero in 65, from which it is concluded that his uncle Aulus Plautius was by that time deceased.